leerob/comprs/README.md

 ### Command-Line Interface

 The library includes a CLI tool for quick image compression from the terminal.
+It only supports PNG and JPEG images in and out.

+The CLI uses lightweight decoder crates (`png`, `jpeg-decoder`) instead of the full `image` crate.

 #### Installation